-Joining the fun at EuroJackpot with LottoPoint is very easy – you can enter the official draw with as few as 2 individual lines either with your lucky numbers or use Quick Pick for a fully random set.
+Joining the fun with LottoPoint is very easy – you can enter the official draw with a 1 individual line either with your lucky numbers or use Quick Pick for a fully random set.
 Better yet you can select Multi-Draw and play a pre-defined number of EuroJackpot draws – you’ll be saving on singles lines this way while giving your numbers a better chance.

 Our Lotto Subscription is also available for EuroJackpot players, who want to make the most of their playing experience – with it, you’ll never miss a draw and you’ll get the best price too!

 If your lucky numbers come up, claiming and receiving your winnings at LottoPoint is also completely hassle-free, as you’ll be immediately notified by e-mail or phone.

 Smaller prizes will be credited directly in your playing account, ready for you to withdraw or enter more draws with.
 For bigger wins (over €10,000) a member of our team will contact you personally with a telephone call to let you know of the good news and arrange a transfer after a simple identity verification process is completed.

 With no less than 17 participating countries, EuroJackpot is a leading lottery, not only in Europe but on a worldwide scale.
 Croatia, Czech Republic, Denmark, Estonia, Finland, Germany, Hungary, Iceland, Italy, Latvia, Lithuania, The Netherlands, Norway, Slovakia, Slovenia, Spain, and Sweden are all in the game to help create those life-changing prizes.